VikasMeshram2708/url-shornter/README.md

 - An online website which facilitates users to shorten their long urls.

 ## TODO

-* API for Shorting the URL
+- [x] API for Shorting the URL.

 ## Future Features

-* Authentication and Authorization.
+- Authentication and Authorization.